-TRAILER BRAKES - Brakes that are built into the trailer axle systems and are activated either by electric impulse or by a surge mechanism.
+TRAILER BRAKES - Are brakes built into the trailer axle systems activated either by electric impulse or by a surge mechanism.
 The overwhelming majority of RVs utilize electric trailer brakes that are actuated when the tow vehicle's brakes are operated, or when a brake controller is manually activated.
 Surge brakes utilize a mechanism that is positioned at the coupler, that detects when the tow vehicle is slowing or stopping, and activates the trailer brakes via a hydraulic system (typically used on boats).